 When the location of the bleeder is seen, surgery may then be carried out in the exact location to stop the bleeding.

-Black stools might be due to your diet, medications or a bleed somewhere in your digestive system.
+Coffee ground poop might be due to your diet, medications, or a bleed somewhere in your digestive system.

 If you have black stools, a visit to your physician is necessary to determine the cause and for prompt treatment.